openHABian - Hassle-free openHAB Setup

 - Prepare the serial port for the use with extension boards like RaZberry, Enocean Pi, ...

-- Use ZRAM to mitigate SD card wearout due to excessive writes
+- Use zram to mitigate SD wear due to excessive writes

 - Move the system partition to an external USB stick or drive